MAGNESIUM OROTATE & OROTIC ACID

 The hypertension observed in orotic acid-fed rats was thought to be the result of impaired endothelial nitric acid synthesis [>].

-With respect to gene transcription, it has been speculated that orotic acid may influence the synthesis of genes involved in cell proliferation in eukaryotes [>].
+It has been speculated that orotic acid may influence the synthesis of genes involved in cell proliferation in eukaryotes [>].

 Share this article!

 LÃffler M, Carrey EA, Zameitat E (2016) Orotate (orotic acid): An essential and versatile molecule.
 Nucleosides Nucleotides Nucleic Acids 35: 566-577.

 Garavito MF, NarvÃ¡ez-Ortiz HY, Zimmerman BH (2015) Pyrimidine metabolism: Dynamic and versatile pathways in pathogens and cellular development.
 J Genet Genomics 42: 195-205.

 LÃffler M, Carrey EA, Zameitat E (2015) Orotic acid, more than just an intermediate of pyrimidine de novo synthesis.
 J Genet Genomics 42: 207-219.